-Low-speed vehicles are required to have a license plate and must be registered, insured, and titled.
-They may be driven on roads with a posted speed limit of 35 miles per hour or less but may NOT be driven on Village designated multi modal pathways.
+Low-speed vehicles are required to have a license plate and must be registered, insured, and titled pursuant to state law.
+They may be driven on roads with a posted speed limit of 35 miles per hour or less but may NOT be driven on Wellington designated multi-modal pathways.

 Golf Cart Safety Equipment

 - Rearview Mirror